 First, log in to your CloudFlare account, then click the Firewall button in the toolbar at the top of the page.

-Next, in the Firewall Rules section at the top of the page content, click the Create a Firewall Rule button.
+Next, click the Firewall Rules tab.
+Then click the Create a Firewall Rule button.

 LOGIN PROTECTION FIREWALL RULE